 Some species of cyanobacteria can produce both types of toxin and therefore different syndromes may well be present within the one outbreak.

-The hepatotoxins cause acute hepatic necrosis with haemorrhage and post-mortem findings include a markedly swollen liver and there may be petechial and splash haemorrhages throughout the carcase and on the liver itself.
+The hepatotoxins cause acute hepatic necrosis with haemorrhage and post-mortem findings include a markedly swollen liver and there may be petechial and splash haemorrhages throughout the carcass and on the liver itself.

 The neurotoxin form of disease does not leave any characteristic post-mortem findings.
 In some cases clinical signs become evident within 30 minutes of exposure to toxic levels in water however there is a 'slow death factor' syndrome recognised in which liver damage leads to jaundice and photosensitisation.